mmbman/Katagiri/1979-06-15-Fukanzazengi-Lecture7.md

 <a name="0"></a>
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen Ð Lecture 7
+# Fukanzazengi: Dogen's Universal Recommendation for Zazen - Lecture 7
 ## June 15, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)